Fuller Pilch: Legacy

-Besides his two brothers, Pilch's nephew William Pilch also played first-class cricket.
+Along with his two brothers, Pilch's nephew William Pilch also played cricket.

 In June 2008, it was reported in The Times that Pilch's grave in St Gregory's churchyard in Canterbury was preventing the development of the churchyard into a Canterbury Christ Church University concert hall, as it could not be located for removal.
 Soon afterwards, the grave was located through the use of an old photograph and the memories of local people.

 In the novel Flashman's Lady by George MacDonald Fraser, Pilch is caught and bowled by Harry Flashman in a fictional game at Lord's between Rugby Old Boys and Kent in 1842.

 Pilch is mentioned in the song "Gentlemen and Players" on the 2009 cricket concept album The Duckworth Lewis Method, created by Irish duo Thomas Walsh and Neil Hannon.